There Are Many Ways to Skin a Cat

 Some examples:

-Intermittent fasting – not as a magic fat-loss tool, but because time boundaries reduce mindless grazing.
+• Time Resistricted Eating – not as a magic fat-loss tool, but because time boundaries reduce mindless grazing.
+For example, I’ll eat between 9am and 6pm.

-A daily protein target – not strict, but a rough aim to improve satiety.
+• Protein with Each Meal – not strict, but a rough aim to improve satiety.
+For example, I’ll eat protein with all of my meals.

-No phone while eating – to increase awareness and reduce overeating.
+• No phone or TV while eating – to increase awareness and reduce overeating.

 These aren’t diets.